phmagic/SwiftLogging/README.markdown

 ### What about "modules" or "facilities"?

-Syslog style "facilities" or the concept of logging "modules" used
+Syslog style "facilities" or the concept of logging "modules" used by other logging frameworks are primarily used to help filter log events.
+The tagging provided by SwiftLogging is a more generic replacement for modules.

 ### Threading